 Extraction: The Best Yet

 Careful to check my pain tolerance, my therapist suggested using a needle to pick out the deeply embedded pimple roots.
 I am not going to lie; it hurt a lot!
 But the results were amazing, and was well worth the pain to have my face cleared out of the junk it has been hosting for months or even years.

-If you have the stomach to check out the junk that they have extracted from me, click on the “plus” sign to open up the photo.
+If you have the stomach to check out the junk that they have extracted from me,.

 I did bleed a little, but that was from the pimple that has made my nose its home for years.
 On the surface, it appeared as a big, white dot but was actually a huge pimple root buried by layers and layers of skin.
 I was just so glad it was finally being removed!